XiaoWang0317/GymNomNom/readMe.md

 There is URL re-writing implemented in the nginx.conf to make sure the URL request sent by frontend will be directed from localhost:91 to localhost:8080.
 Only URLs starts with /api will be rewritten.

-## Inspected Bugs
-1. The backend exception handling on the frontend is not working perfectly
-2. For the food recommendation, if users input extreme values for as their nutrition intake, the result maybe less effective
-3. Users cannot change their username, password or fitness type.

 ## Website User Manual

 This manual provides detailed instructions on how to use our website effectively.